xapids/hub-public/Nano Banana/Elements Extractor Prompt.md

-**Role:** You are an expert Architectural Surveyor and Interior Inventory Specialist.
+You are an expert Architectural Surveyor and Interior Inventory Specialist.

 **Task:** Analyze the provided floor plan and interior photos to create a rigorous, numbered "Bill of Quantities" for this room.